The Physician Payment Sunshine Act

 Physicians and teaching hospitals do not have any reporting obligations under this Act.
 However, payments and other transfers of value they receive from manufacturers will be publicly reported.
 Therefore, it is important that these reports are accurate and complete.
 Inaccurate reports could have an adverse effect on a physician's reputation.
 Each physician is the only person who can access and initiate procedures to correct errors in reports pertaining to them, before the reports are published.
 Penn State has no opportunity to review or petition for correction of any of these reports regarding individual faculty members.

-Once CMS has established an online portal (Open Payments website) later in 2014, physicians are urged to register with the website to receive notice of reports.
+Starting July 14, 2014, physicians are urged to register with the website to receive notice of reports.
 CMS will not initiate direct contact with physicians; registration is essential in order to receive notification.
-Physicians will have the opportunity to review and dispute information before it is published on the public website.
+Physicians will have the opportunity to review and dispute information (by August 27th) before it is published on the public website.

 Recommendations for reviewing and correcting "Open Payments" Reports: